Or how to (re)program the Brain by the Body and its Environment?

 on the psychomotor recovery of each individual

-and elaborates by trial and error "opportunistic motor strategies"
+Through trial and error, the brain develops "opportunistic motor strategies"

-Mechanically, our motor skills are gradually built from the spine
+Mechanically, our motor function progressively develops from the spine

-"Proximal" to the extremities of the "Distal" limbs
+and torso ("Proximal") to the extremities of the limbs ("Distal")

-That the quality of the motor skills of each joint depends on the
+That the quality of the motor function of each joint depends

-quality of the motor skills of the joints that underlie it
+on the quality of the motor function of the joints that support it

 "Circumscribed" rehabilitation

-The motor skills resulting from the information-action circuit originate in awareness
+Motor function resulting from the information-action circuit originates from awareness of :

 - the direction of the resistance applied